We Beefin?: Production and lyrics

 UPROXX said, "The beats are very modern".
-The majority of its lyrics targeting other fast-food restaurant chains such as Burger King and McDonald's.
+The majority of its lyrics target other fast-food restaurant chains such as Burger King and McDonald's.
 The title and lyrics of "4 for $4" derives from the restaurant's menu option which includes a burger, fries, chicken nuggets, and a drink for $4.

 Artwork and title

 The artwork for We Beefin? is based on American rapper The Notorious B.I.G.'s debut studio album Ready to Die.
 The artwork pays homage to the album, and its influence on hip hop.
 The title is a reference to the Wendy's 1984 advertising campaign Where's the beef?, and is a play on the usage of "beef" to mean a feud between two individuals, particularly rappers in hip hop.